 A divorce court may look to the parents income and assets in determining the amount of child support.

-A party may not reduce his/her income by voluntarily making payments to reduce debt that is not currently due to a third person or entity.
+A party may not reduce his or her income by voluntarily making payments to reduce debt that is not currently due to a third person or entity.
 For example, a party prepaying a mortgage cannot claim a reduction in income (IRMO Kirk).

 Payments made by family members to a party may or may not be characterized as income.
 If the payments are loans or advances on an inheritance they are generally not income.
-If they are recurring gifts, a family law court may characterize them as income for purpose of child support (IRMO Alter).
-If payments were recurring but have ceased, they will generally not be considered income (IRMO Williamson).
+If they are recurring gifts, a divorce court may characterize them as income for payment of child support (IRMO Alter).
+If payments are recurring but have ceased, they will generally not be considered income (IRMO Williamson).

 In determining the amount of child support, the divorce court must consider future bonuses, overtime and other periodic and fluctuating payments.
-The court will frequently order the payor to pay a percentage of those supplemental payments to the custodial party as supplemental child support payments (IRMO Ostler and Smith).
+The divorce court will frequently order the payor to pay a percentage of the supplemental income to the custodial party as supplemental child support payments (IRMO Ostler and Smith).

 Ability to Pay

-If a party is deliberately suppressing his/her income, a divorce court may base the child support order on a party's ability to earn an income as opposed to his/her actual income.
+If a party is deliberately suppressing his or her income, a divorce court may base the child support order on a party's ability to earn an income as opposed to his or her actual income.
 However, the divorce lawyer alleging the suppression of income must prove the earning capacity of the other party.
 The payor's ability to earn is measured by the reasonable work regimen of a person in the same industry.
-The court cannot base the order on excessive overtime, if overtime is not being worked.
+The divorce court cannot base the order on excessive overtime, if overtime is not actually being worked.

-If a party voluntarily terminates his/her employment, a divorce court may impute income to that person at the previous level of earnings (IRMO McHugh).
+If a party voluntarily terminates his or her employment, a divorce court may impute income to that person at the previous level of earnings (IRMO McHugh).

 The divorce court may impute income on the assets of a payor (IRMO Dacamus, IRMO Destein and IRMO Sorge).
-The court cannot characterize the increased, unrealized equity in a payor's residence as income.
+The divorce court cannot characterize the increased and unrealized equity in a payor's residence as income.

-If a payor has a history of using his/her separate property assets (capital) to create and maintain a standard of living the divorce court may fashion a child support order requiring him/her to continue that practice (IRMO Deguigne).
+If a payor has a history of using his or her separate property assets (capital) to create and maintain a standard of living the divorce court may fashion a child support order requiring him or her to continue that practice (IRMO Deguigne).

-The family law court may impute income to the custodial parent so long as the imputation is not inconsistent with the children's best interests.
+The divorce court may impute income to the custodial parent so long as the imputation is not inconsistent with a child's best interests.

 Departure from Guideline Child Support

-The family law court may depart from guideline upward or downward even though the amount of guideline child support is presumed to be the correct number.
-The family law court has discretion in determining whether to depart from guideline but must make specific findings if it does so.
+The divorce court may depart or deviate from guideline child support upward or downward even though the amount of guideline child support is presumed to be the correct number.
+The divorce court has discretion in determining whether to depart from guideline child support but must make specific findings if it does so.